 F-1 students should always be aware of the Form I-20 program end date found on page 1.
 F-1 students should not let their Form I-20 expire.
-F-1 students must apply for a Form I20 program end date extension for additional time to complete their program prior to the program end date listed on their Form I-20.
+F-1 students must apply for a Form I-20 program end date extension for additional time to complete their program prior to the program end date listed on their Form I-20.

-Any changes to the Form I-20, such as name, program of study, education level, etc., must be immediately reported to their Designated School Official (DSO) within 10 days of the change.
+Any changes to the student's contact information, such as address, phone number, email, etc., must be immediately reported to their Designated School Official (DSO) within 10 days of the change.